 8. Prepare for bright colors and bare feet

 Fiji wouldn’t be Fiji without the youthfulness of the locals.
 There is something to be said about bare feet, bright colours and dressing from head to toe in floral print that lifts your spirts.
 So leave your black and white at home, pack bright and bold, and prepare for laid back and casual dress style.
-In Fiji, it’s the norm for both men and women to wear a sulu (or sarong), if you don’t have one already, not to worry - the local shops are laden with bright floral sarongs that volunteers can purchase on their orientation day.
+In Fiji, it’s the norm for both men and women to wear a sulu (or sarong), if you don’t have one already, not to worry - – you’ll head to Jacks clothing on Monday of orientation, there you will be able to choose from a wide variety of colours and prints.
 While it’s common for volunteers to wear sulus to the volunteer placement, the only time a sulu is traditionally required is when you are invited into a local village.
 Shoes should always be taken off when entering someone’s house or any other village building out respect, so bring your flip flops or you’ll be going barefoot too.

 Photo: @emily_r_hayward via Instagram